Delving into Sequential Patches for Deepfake Detection: Experiments

+\textbf{Visualization}.
 To intuitively demonstrate the reason that our approach is more generalizable, we compare the feature representations before the final classification in Fig.~\ref{fig:3}.
-Models are trained on FF++ HQ and tested on four subsets of FF++ (Deepfakes, Face2Face, FaceSwap, and NeuralTextures) respectively.
+Models are trained on FF++ and tested on four subsets of FF++ (Deepfakes, Face2Face, FaceSwap, and NeuralTextures) respectively.
 Due to the abundant inductive bias of the convolution, Xception clearly split the four kinds of deepfakes into four clusters, even {\textbf{only binary labels are used}} in training.
-This shows that the strong CNN tends to overfit on method-specific artifacts generated by different deepfake methods.
-Although favorable results can be delivered in in-dataset testing, it is harmful to generalize to untapped deepfakes.
-In addition, similar phenomena can be found in the ViT results, but due to less inductive bias are introduced, the four clusters are not as clearly divided as Xception.
-In contrast, the features of our approach show a completely different outline, where the real videos are also clearly separated, but the remaining four types of deepfakes are compacted in a unified manifolds.
+This shows that the strong CNN tends to overfit on method-specific artifacts generated by different deepfake methods, although plausible results are achieved in in-dataset testing, it is harmful to generalize to unseen deepfakes.
+In addition, similar phenomena can be found in the results of ViT.
+However, the divison of the four clusters is not as clear as in Xception due to the lesser inductive biases introduced in ViT.
+In contrast, the features of our approach show a completely different outline, where the real videos are also clearly separated, but the remaining four types of deepfakes are compacted in a unified {manifold}.
 We attribute this phenomenon to our low-level temporal learning, which can distinguish deepfakes from real depending on more fundamental low-level temporal inconsistencies, thus achieving the best generalizability.

+\textbf{Sequential input}.
+As we mentioned previously, we empirically set the clip length to 16.
+On the one hand, too short a clip does not ensure enough temporal information, e.~g., 4 consecutive frames are almost identical to each other.
+On the other hand, too long a clip is not necessarily better: 1) A longer clip costs more memory; accordingly, a smaller batch size also slow down training convergence or worse.
+2) We found some of the videos in the test datasets contained scene switching.
+Considering the FPS of 24, a video clip in our experiments will not last 1 second, thus greatly avoiding the scene-switching problem.

+Here, we further analyze how clip sampling will affect the low-level temporal learning of the proposed LTTD.
+Two hyper-parameters are investigated: clip length and frame sampling space.
+From Table~\ref{tab:clip ablation}, the first 4 rows show that clip length has little effect on the results.
+We believe this is closely related to the idea of low-level temporal learning, which does not require the video clip to last long enough (e. g., 3 seconds) but only adequate frames to extract the low-level temporal patterns.
+Sparse sampling is another practice to aggregate more content in a single clip.
+When we expand the frame interval, the performance degrades considerably.
+This phenomenon suggests that sparse sampling is detrimental to the learning of low-level temporal patterns even when more motion content is included.
+These findings demonstrate that LTTD is distinctly different from related temporal-based models, since the low-level temporal learning is specially designed for deepfake detection.